NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/parameters.md

 ### Also apply rate limiting to cached assets

 - Data type: `Boolean`.
-- Field name in the API: `requests_to_origin` (optional, with the opposite meaning of the Cloudflare dashboard option).
+- Field name in the API: `requests_to_origin` (optional, with the opposite meaning of the Khulnasoft dashboard option).

 If this parameter is disabled (or when the `requests_to_origin` API field is set to `true`), only the requests going to the origin (that is, requests that are not cached) will be considered when determining the request rate.